Jeff's Bike and random bike related stuff from NZ

 The oldest are the hardest to mess with as the shift paddle is actually 3 loose parts.
 A plastic bush, a simple spring, and the rest of the mechanism/frame, which sticks together.
 After swapping out the ratchet to the “up-speeded” one, replacing the aforementioned giblets requires a lot of manual dexterity as you are trying skewer the whole assembley with this pin that runs through everything, at the same time as you are forcing these parts onto place, against the force of the spring, while trying to keep the holes in the bush and the paddle frame aligned.
 Tricky as.
 Doable tho.

-The other thing that is different is the way the brake lever mounts.
+The other thing that is different is the way the brake lever pivots off the body.
 It does not have a circlip holding the pivot pin in.
 You have to force out the brake pin, which the lever pivots on, with a hex key or a nail punch.
 Check out this description on CXmagazine.com .
 You can see an exploded diagram of that particular lever set-up here.
+There is a plastic barrel with a slit in it, covering the pin - inside the brake lever.
+You need to pry open the barrel, to take the pressure off the pin, at the same time that you are trying to force it out.

 ===========